DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation.md

 Arrange a discussion with your ECT and use the instructional coaching model to provide feedback: praise, probe, set precise actions, plan, practise.

-Look ahead to the next half term’s training materials and areas of focus.
+Look ahead to the next half term's training materials and areas of focus.

 Duration: 80 minutes.